opendistro/for-elasticsearch-docs/docs/security-configuration/proxy.md

 Name | Description
 :--- | :---
 `user_header` | The HTTP header field containing the authenticated username.
 Default is `x-proxy-user`.
 `roles_header` | The HTTP header field containing the comma-separated list of authenticated role names.
-The Security plugin uses the roles found in this header field as backend roles.
+The security plugin uses the roles found in this header field as backend roles.
 Default is `x-proxy-roles`.
 `roles_separator` | The separator for roles.
 Default is `,`.

 ## Enable extended proxy authentication

-The Security plugin has an extended version of the `proxy` type that lets you pass additional user attributes for use with document-level security.
+The security plugin has an extended version of the `proxy` type that lets you pass additional user attributes for use with document-level security.
 Aside from `type: extended-proxy` and `attr_header_prefix`, configuration is identical:

 ```yml
 proxy_auth_domain: